How to Start a Conversation (+ Non-awkward Examples)

 - Ask what they do or what they are interested in so you can discover mutual interests.

 - If you find a mutual interest, talk about that!

 - Avoid sensitive or controversial topics until you get to know the person better.

 The end goal of small talk is to find a mutual interest.
 This is something that BOTH of you love to talk about.
 When you find a mutual interest, the conversation stops being boring!

-To start talking to someone over text/DMs, Instagram, Twitter, Facebook, Snapchat, or similar social networks, follow these three steps.
+To start talking to someone over text/DMs, Instagram, Twitter, Facebook, Snapchat, or similar social networks, follow these steps.

 In Step 1, I’ll cover how to contact someone out of the blue.
 In Steps 2 and 3, I’ll talk about how to keep in touch with someone you’ve talked to before.

 Step 1: Make sure you have a logical reason to contact a new person